schleuder/schleuder-website/docs/index.md

 ## Using a list

-Everything you send to `listname@hostname` will be send to all subscribers, but they will see only certain headers and the body of your email.
+Everything you send to `foo@hostname` will be send to all subscribers, but they will see only certain headers and the body of your email.
 The selection of these headers can be configured for each list individually by the list-admins.

 ### Getting a list's public key

-Each Schleuder-list replies with its public key to any email sent to `listname-sendkey@hostname`.
+Each Schleuder-list replies with its public key to any email sent to `foo-sendkey@hostname`.
 E.g. to receive the key for our contact address write an email to `schleuder-sendkey@nadir.org`.

 ### Special keywords